schmittnieto/schmittnieto.github.io/_posts/2024-10-04-azure-stack-hci-demolab.md

 ### Understanding Nested Virtualization

-The **AzSHCI** scripts leverage **Nested Virtualization** to create a fully functional Azure Stack HCI environment within your existing hypervisor setup.
+The **AzSHCI** scripts leverage **Nested Virtualization** to create a fully functional Azure Local environment within your existing hypervisor setup.
 This means you can run virtual machines (VMs) inside other VMs, allowing you to simulate a complex infrastructure on minimal hardware.

 The deployment process involves the following key steps:

 - **Installation of Windows Server 2025 Evaluation**: The scripts automate the setup of a Windows Server 2025 VM, which will be configured as an Active Directory Domain Controller (DC).
-This includes installing updates and preparing the environment for cluster registration, which is essential for setting up Azure Stack HCI.
+This includes installing updates and preparing the environment for cluster registration, which is essential for setting up Azure Local.

-- **Setup of the Azure Stack HCI Node**: Another VM is created to serve as the Azure Stack HCI node.
+- **Setup of the Azure Local Node**: Another VM is created to serve as the Azure Local node.
 Thanks to Nested Virtualization, this node can act as a hypervisor itself, allowing you to run additional workloads or services on top of it.

-By utilizing Nested Virtualization, you can simulate a realistic Azure Stack HCI deployment without the need for extensive physical hardware, making it ideal for testing and development purposes.
+By utilizing Nested Virtualization, you can simulate a realistic Azure Local deployment without the need for extensive physical hardware, making it ideal for testing and development purposes.

 ### Repository Overview